 Step 2 – Remove Remaining Water From Faucet

 After turning off water lines, some amount of water remains in the faucet.
 This water causes a mess when we open faucet parts to remove it.

 Turn on the handle of the faucet for a few minutes.
 It will make the pipeline empty and all water comes out in the sink.
 When you leave the handle in the open position, the pressure inside the faucet also releases.

 When you remove water supply tubes from shut-off valves, you should keep the bucket under the connection.
 When you unscrew tubes, you may listen to water dribbling out of the tubes.
 There should be some residual water left in the water supply pipes.
 The bucket will collect all water so you won’t slip on the floor.

 Step 3 – Loosen Faucet’s Nuts

 Unscrew nuts of hot and cold water supply.
 You can use a wrench to hold shut-off valves so when you unscrew the nut, the shut-off valve won’t move.

-Find all nuts that are used to make the faucet secure under the sink. use basin wrench and one by one loosen all nuts.
-Bains wrench fits easily in the small space so if between wall and sink basin there is small space, the basin wrench is a good option.
+Find all nuts that are used to make the faucet secure under the sink. use a basin wrench and one by one loosen all nuts.
+Bains wrench fits easily in the small space so if between the wall and sink basin there is a small space, the basin wrench is a good option.